maximilionus/byedpictl/README.md

 ## Configuration
-DPI desync (bypass) parameters can be modified by altering the contents of `/etc/byedpictl/desync.conf` file
+DPI desync (bypass) approaches can be modified by altering the contents of `/etc/byedpictl/desync.conf` file.

 ## Debugging
-Logs are available in `/var/log/byedpictl`
+Logs are available in `/var/log/byedpictl` directory.

 ## Possible issues
-### Random errors on execution
-`RTNETLINK answers: File exists` or any other similar messages on execution shall be ignored.
-The project is in a very early state of development, so there's a lot of "garbage" output.

 ### Tunnel after suspend
-Tunneling **will** break after waking your PC from suspend (sleep) state.
-To restore the functionality you should run the command below:
+Tunneling **will** break after waking machine from suspend (sleep) state.
+To restore the functionality you should restart the tunnel with the command below:

 ```sh
 $ byedpictl tun restart
 ```